zquestz/thoughts/content/posts/experiment/index.md

 authorTwitter = "zquestz"
-tags = ["kubernetes", "hugo", "code"] keywords = ["code", "infrastructure", "hugo", "kubernetes", "linux"]
+tags = ["kubernetes", "hugo", "code"] keywords = ["code", "infrastructure", "hugo", "kubernetes", "linux"] summary = "For a while now, I have wanted a place to post my long form content.
+So after literally years of delay, I finally got around to it, and thoughts.greyh.at was born."
 +++

 For a while now, I have wanted a place to post my long form content.
 So after literally years of delay, I finally got around to it, and [thoughts.greyh.at](https://thoughts.greyh.at) was born.